Naked Songs (Aya Matsuura album)

 Naked Songs is Aya Matsuura's fourth studio album and her first self-cover album.
 She also has released a DVD of the Recording Sessions of this album (some of the songs featured on the CD are from the DVD and, on CD, have added a Brass Section and Backing Vocals) It contains some unplugged (hence, "Naked") re-recordings of her older material.
 It was released on November 29, 2006 and has sold 18,961 copies.
 The album peaked at number 24 on Oricon Albums Chart.

+"Dokki Doki!
+Love Mail" (ドッキドキ!
+LOVEメール, Dokki Doki!
+Love Mēru) was released on April 11, 2001 as debut single by Matsuura, reaching place 10 in the Oricon charts, charting for six weeks, selling 72,070 copies.
+It was re-recorded in 2006 for Naked Songs, where it included arrangements with a Studio Brass Section and more acoustic rhythm section.